-Recommendation: The District should implement a month end procedure checklist to ensure that all balance sheet accounts are reconciled with 30 days of month end, the due to/from accounts agree across the different funds, accruals agree to the subledger balances, etc. The District should implement journal entry review procedures based upon the employee making the journal entry.
-The District should eliminate the pooled cash accounts and account for all cash transactions in separate accounts for each fund.
+Recommendation: The District should implement a month end procedure checklist to ensure that all balance sheet accounts are reconciled with 30 days of month end, accruals agree to the subledger balances, etc. The District should implement journal entry review procedures based upon the employee making the journal entry.